mras0/mjs/doc/es5/es5.md

 ## Done:
 - 11.1.5: Object Initialiser: Allow trailing comma and reserved words as keys
+- Annex E: 15.1.1 `NaN`, `Infinity` and `undefined` are now read-only properties of the global object

 ## Notes:
 - 7.1 Form Control Characters changed from ES1 -> ES3 -> ES5